Bogala/langton-ant-dojo/STEP_4.md

   } as TestContext;
 };
 ```
-> So, you can make a search for "wrapper.state()" and replace to "wrapper.find(Grid).props()"
+> So, you can search for "wrapper.state()" and replace it with "wrapper.find(Grid).props()"

-create and implement tests in redux elements
+Create and implement tests in redux elements:
 ``` jsx
 import { MainState, Ant, default as  reducer } from './reducer';
 import { Action } from 'redux';